-- 1. Engine oil level check window
+1. Engine oil filler cap

-- 2. Maximum level mark

-- 3. Minimum level mark

-- 2. Start the engine, warm it up for several minutes, and then turn it off.

-- Wait a few minutes until the oil settles, and then check the oil level through the check window located at the bottom-right side of the crankcase.
+- Start the engine, warm it up for several minutes, and then turn it off. - Wait a few minutes until the oil settles, remove the oil filler cap, wipe the dipstick clean, insert it back into the oil filler hole (without screwing it in), and then remove it again to check the oil level.